 Selling resources to the market is done in sets.
 A “set” of resources is one or more resources, none of which can be the same type as any other resource in the same set.
 For example one wine and three silk makes three sets, one set with a wine and a silk, and two sets consisting of one silk each.

-The market price of a set in gold is the square of the number of resources in the set.
-For example, a set of silk, wine, and cheese (one each of three different resources) would be nine gold (3x3.)
+The market price of a set in wealth is the square of the number of resources in the set.
+For example, a set of silk, wine, and papyrus (one each of three different resources) would be worth nine wealth (3x3.)
 You can sell as many sets as you have in a turn.
-For example a player with sixteen food in his stockpile could sell it all as sixteen separate “sets” of one resource each for one gold per set, for a total of sixteen gold.
-If the player had one tin, one resin, one wine, and one silk, the single set of four different resources would also be worth sixteen gold.
-A set of one each of ten different resources would be worth a hundred gold.
+For example a player with sixteen food in his stockpile could sell it all as sixteen separate “sets” of one resource each for one wealth per set, for a total of sixteen wealth.
+If another player had one tin, one resin, one wine, and one silk, the single set of four different resources would also be worth sixteen wealth.
+A set of one each of ten different resources would be worth a hundred wealth.

 Make sure to update your stockpiles as you sell sets.

 Trading is a good way to get resources you need but don't have.
 Contact other players and make deals.
 Giving things to other players requires a special order starting with give, then the player and finally the item(s) given.
 You cannot give places.
 Make sure anything you give away is no longer listed on your packet in whatever location it was before you gave it.
-The GM will add it to the other player’s packet.
+The GM will add it to the other player’s packet and he can’t use it until it’s listed there.
 Such gifts cannot be conditional—you either give it or you don’t.
 If it’s part of a trade deal and the other player doesn’t come through with his end of the bargain—well, what goes around usually comes around, doesn’t it?